Jacob Egeberg, 2025

 Holmegaard has made glass in Denmark since 1825 and remains one of Scandinavia's most storied glassworks.
 Each piece is mouth-blown and shaped by hand, continuing a craft tradition central to Danish design.

-Visit Holmegaard →
+Visit Holmegaard →The artist

 Jacob Egeberg